Back

 Make sure all copies are certified

 A simple print-out of documents won’t usually stand up to scrutiny when applying for a mortgage.
-To ensure your mortgage lender accepts your documents, try to get the originals certified (signed and dated) by a professional, such as your solicitor, accountant or doctor.
+To help ensure your mortgage lender accepts your documents, try to get the originals certified (signed and dated) by a professional, such as your solicitor, accountant or doctor.

 Call our Sales Advisers today to get started.